soulspace-org/overarch/doc/design.md

    Additional elements could be
    * Enterprise architecture elements like capabilities
    * Business arcitecture elements like business processes
-   * Functional and nonfunctional requirements and crosscutting concerns
+   * Functional or nonfunctional requirements and crosscutting concerns
    * ...

 Q: Shall the boundaries be implicit in the model, e.g. rendering a system as a system-boundary in a container diagram, if it contains    container elements, that are visualized?